Frequently Asked Questions

 Is it dangerous to use cannabis during pregnancy?

-One thing that scientists do believe, however, is that regular cannabis use during pregnancy leads to babies born with reduced weight.
-Scientists are still looking into some other possible risks to the baby, including behavioral and developmental delays during the baby’s first few months that may persist into childhood and adolescence.
+Pregnant woman on park benchRegular cannabis use during pregnancy can lead to babies born with reduced birth weight and head circumference.
+These are important measures of a baby’s health.
+Head circumference is one indication of whether a baby’s brain is developing correctly.
+Scientists are still looking into other possible risks to the baby, including behavioral and developmental delays during the baby’s first few months that may persist into childhood and adolescence.

 During breast feeding, cannabis consumed by the mother is also consumed by the baby through mother’s milk and may be harmful.